daswer123/xtts-api-server/README.md

   -v MODEL_VERSION, --version You can choose any version of the model, keep in mind that if you choose model-source api, only the latest version will be loaded
   --lowvram The mode in which the model will be stored in RAM and when the processing will move to VRAM, the difference in speed is small
   --streaming-mode Enables streaming mode, currently has certain limitations, as described below.
+  --streaming-mode-improve Enables streaming mode, includes an improved streaming mode that consumes 2gb more VRAM and uses a better tokenizer and more context.
 ```

 If you want your host to listen, use -hs 0.0.0.0